LostLuinor/IoT-Based-Smart-Energy-Monitoring-System/README.md

 ## Software Requirements
 - **Arduino IDE**: For programming the ESP8266.
-- **Flutter and Dart**: For developing the Android mobile application.
+- **Flutter and Dart**: For developing the Android mobile/web application.
 - **Python**: For running the data logging script.
 - **Libraries**:
   - Arduino: `SoftwareSerial`, `ESP8266WiFi`, `WebSocketsServer`